Familiar faces and trophy races – talking points ahead of the new county season

 Anderson’s lap of honour

 Despite the small matter of 704 Test wickets – more than any seam bowler in history – 42-year-old James Anderson has not yet satisfied his hunger for the game.
-He has not played competitively since his emotional international exit at Lord’s last July but looks set to step out once again at the home of cricket as Lancashire take on Middlesex in their season opener.
-Batters up and down the country will be on red alert as Anderson looks to prove he still has what it takes.
-Don’t bet against him.
+He has not played competitively since his emotional international exit at Lord’s last July, but his hopes of stepping back out at Lord’s in the season opener have been hit by a calf injury.
+The veteran is set to spend the first month of the campaign recovering and will be desperate to prove he is not fighting a losing battle against Father Time when he does get his boots back on.

 Spinners strive for attention